US homeless numbers stay about the same as before pandemic

 Homelessness has become a major political issue, especially in the nation’s biggest cities and on the West Coast.

-The new survey finds that Los Angeles has overtaken New York as the city with the largest homeless population.
-In New York, where most people experiencing homelessness are in shelters, the total number declined to less than 62,000 this year from nearly 78,000 in 2020.
-Homelessness grew more slowly in Los Angeles, but still edged up to more than 65,000 from under 64,000 two years earlier.
+The new survey found that New York City, where most people experiencing homelessness are in shelters, continues to have the largest homeless population, even though the number declined to less than 62,000 this year from nearly 78,000 in 2020.

+The number of homeless people in the city of Los Angeles ticked up to nearly 42,000.

 Los Angeles Mayor Karen Bass took office this month and promptly declared a state of emergency.
 New York Mayor Eric Adams last month announced a plan to treat mentally ill people and remove them from the streets and subways, even against their will.